 During the reporting period the Group held some of its cash in foreign currencies.
-These holdings generated a small unrealised profit at the end of the period, principally from the reduction in GBP value against USD across the period.
+These holdings generated a small unrealised loss at the end of the period, principally from the reduction in USD value against GBP across the period.
 The risk associated with foreign currency holdings is described in Note 16 to the financial statements.